Installer Directory

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

 Unfortunately though, it isn't quite that easy because heat pumps are unique in the way they heat a property.
-Heat pumps are generally designed to operate at a low temperature, to create an ambient heat that warms the house through like a thermal store, to be on most of the time.
-So, the simple cost per unit figures don't really apply.
+Heat pumps are generally designed to operate at a low temperature, to create an ambient heat that warms the house through like a thermal store, and to be on most of the time.
+So, the simple cost-per-unit figures don't really apply.

-Things to consider that could effect the costs of installer a heat pump.
+Things to consider that could affect the costs of installing a heat pump.

 • The type of heat pump you’re planning to install